-4.1.2.1.
-All participants should comply with any national and local regulations regarding model aircraft and the national airspace.
-4.1.3.
-By participating in the competition, the team, advisors, and all support members, as well as judges and volunteers, agree to have any pictures of persons, vehicles, or equipment photographed and released to the public.
 4.1.4.
+By participating in the competition, the team, advisors, all support members, as well as judges and volunteers, agree to have any pictures of persons, vehicles, or equipment photographed and released to the public.
+4.1.5.
 Once a team has officially entered ten students on their roster, any changes to the roster that result in new members may be assessed an additional fee.